Wintellect/MSLearn/Introduction to Git/includes/08-branching-and-merging.md

 # Branch, merge, and rebase

-As your project becomes more complicated, its developers start wanting to work on more than one thing at a time, fixing bugs as they turn up while working on implementing several different features.
-The contributors need a way to keep their work on each of these topics separate, and to switch between them quickly.
+As your project progresses, the developers want to work on more than one task at a time, fixing bugs as they turn up while implementing new features.
+The contributors need a way to keep their work separate, and to switch between them quickly.

 _Branches_ make this easy.
-The work done "on a branch" doesn't have to be shared, and it can't interfere with work on other branches.
-Branches let you keep the commits related to each topic together, making changes easy to review and track.
+The work done "on a branch" doesn't have to be shared, and it doesn't interfere with other branches, including "master."
+Branches let you keep the commits related to each topic together and in isolation, making changes easy to review and track.
+Modern development work is typically done in branches, and when the changes in a branch are ready to check in, you can submit a pull request to merge the contents of the branch into "master."

-One of Git's advantages over older version control systems is that creating a branch is extremely fast; it amounts to writing a 40-character hash into a file under `.git/heads`.
+One of Git's advantages over older version control systems is that creating a branch is extremely fast; it amounts to writing a 40-character hash into a file under **.git/heads**.
 Switching branches is also fast, because Git stores whole files and just unzips them rather than trying to reconstruct them from lists of changes.
 Merging in Git isn't _quite_ that simple, but it's straightforward and often completely automatic.
-In this unit, we examine how each of these operations works.
+Let's learn what branches are, how you use them, and how they work.

 ## Introduction to branches